"Does that name tell you anything?"

 The man frowned, taking the time to inspect the book.

 "Da Vinci Code?" mumbled the man.
 His frown grew even deeper while glancing at the synopsis, holding the book at arm's length, and he relented; "Lucky bastard.
-Being able to be both a librarian and a gardener.
+Being able to be a librarian in this age.
 How much's the pay?"

 That's cheap," let out the man with a disappointed voice.